MA English and Related Literature (by research)

 Research proposal

-In order to apply for an MRes, we ask that you submit a research proposal as part of your application.
+In order to apply for an MA by research, we ask that you submit a research proposal as part of your application.

 Your research proposal should:

-- Identify the precise topic of your topic and communicate the main aim of your research.
+- Identify the precise topic of your research and communicate the main aim of your project.

-- Provide a rigorous and thorough description of your proposed research, including the contributions you will make to current scholarly conversations and debates.
-Creative Writing proposals should include plans for a critical research and a creative component.
+- Provide a rigorous and thorough description of your proposed research, including the current scholarly conversations and debates you will address and engage with.

 - Describe any previous work you have done in this area, with reference to relevant literature you have read so far.